Mango-information-systems/pivot-keyvalues/README.md

 # pivot-keyvalues [![Build Status](https://travis-ci.org/Mango-information-systems/pivot-keyvalues.svg?branch=master)](https://travis-ci.org/Mango-information-systems/pivot-keyvalues)

-pivot JSON key / value array properties to actual objects.
+pivot an array of keys and value entries into actual objects.

-Example: `{name: 'location', value: 'https://example.com'}` → `{location: 'https://example.com'}`
+Example: `[{name: 'url', value: 'https://d3js.org'}]` → `{url: 'https://d3js.org'}`

 ## Why

 Converting arrays of keys / values into objects has the following benefits:

-* values can be looked up by key, instead of having to iterate through an array.
+* values can be looked up by key, instead of having to iterate through the array (likely multiple times).
 * the data structure is more compact.

 ![Why-pivot](/docs/why-pivot-keyvalues.png?raw=true)

 ## Setup